-Most restaurants are more than happy to host well-behaved children although kids’ menus are less ubiquitous than in the UK and when you do find them, the options can be fairly unwholesome (may I remind you to avoid frikandel at all costs!)
+Most restaurants are more than happy to host well-behaved children although kids’ menus are less ubiquitous than in the UK and when you do find them, the options can be fairly unwholesome (avoid frikandel at all costs!)

-For fishfinger-lovers, try one of our real favourites Stork or how about Haddock – a fish restaurant in a cool shed on the river Ij that offers a separate kids’ room with table-football, occasional movies, organised weekend entertainment for little ones and fabulous outside space including a large terrace, sprinklers and a sandbox.
+For fishfinger-lovers looking for dinner, try one of our real favourites Stork or how about Haddock – a fish restaurant in a cool shed on the river Ij that offers a separate kids’ room with table-football, occasional movies, organised weekend entertainment for little ones and fabulous outside space including a large terrace, sprinklers and a sandbox.

 For tea, pancakes are an obvious win.
 Aside from the dreaded Pancake Boat we particularly enjoy Boederij Meerzicht but its a little out of town and any Central Amsterdam pancake restaurant is a safe bet.
 On a sunny day make sure you head to Pisa for the best ice creams in town.

 For a really unique experience, check out the KinderKookCafe (Children’s Cooking Café) in the Vondelpark – a place where kids get to make their own meals and yours!

 Looking for something a little more luxe?
 Why not head to Jansz at the Pulitzer for their monthly Family Sundays.
 With a great kids’ menu and wonderful staff to entertain young ones in a separate room, you can enjoy quality food at your leisure knowing the kidlets are being incredibly well looked after.